mlrun/mlrun/docs/resources.md

 ## Slack

-The [MLOps Live Slack](https://mlopslive.slack.com) has numerous channels for discussion and announcements.
+The [MLOps Live Slack](https://mlopslive.slack.com) has numerous channels for discussion, announcements, and community support.

-## Support

-The [support team](mailto:support@iguazio.com) is just an email away.

 ## Release states